etcchina/etcathon/README.md

 # ETCATHON

-Welcome to the first Ethereum Classic Hackathon: [Etcathon](https://www.etcathon.org)
+Welcome to the first Ethereum Classic Hackathon: [Etcathon 1](https://www.etcathon.org)

 We want Etcathon to be a broad collaboration across Bitcoin and other cryptocurrency communities.